University of Southern Mississippi: Desegregation and civil rights

 In 1954 the United States Supreme Court ruled in Brown v.
 Board of Education that segregation of public schools was unconstitutional.
-But when Clyde Kennard, a black Korean War veteran, attempted to enroll at Mississippi Southern College in the late 1950s, McCain made major efforts with the state political establishment and local black leaders to prevent it.
+But when Clyde Kennard, a black Korean War veteran, attempted to enroll at Mississippi Southern College in the late 1950s, USM President William McCain made major efforts with the state political establishment and local black leaders to prevent it.
 Kennard was turned down three times.
 After he wrote letters about educational integration to the local paper, he was twice arrested on trumped-up criminal charges; he was eventually convicted and sentenced to seven years in the state prison.

 McCain's direct involvement in this abuse of the justice system is unclear.
 He was likely aware that the charges against Kennard were fraudulent, but neither he nor other public officials made any objection.
 Speaking to businessmen in Chicago on a trip sponsored by the Mississippi State Sovereignty Commission, McCain said: "We insist that educationally and socially, we maintain a segregated society. ...
 In all fairness, I admit that we are not encouraging Negro voting," he said.
 "The Negroes prefer that control of the government remain in the white man's hands."
 Kennard was finally released on parole in 1963, when he was terminally ill with cancer; he died six months later.

 By the early 1960s, national pressure was growing to integrate Mississippi's institutions of higher learning.
 McCain was well known to vehemently oppose having any black students at Mississippi Southern.
 In 1962 James Meredith attempted to enroll at the University of Mississippi, the state's flagship institution.
 His enrollment was accomplished after white rioting and use of federal troops to end the violence.

-By the fall of 1965 both Ole Miss and Mississippi State University had been integrated – the former violently, the latter peacefully.
-McCain, USM and state leaders recognized the state needed to integrate to appeal to businesses from outside the state.
-They made extensive confidential plans for the admission of their first black students.
+By the fall of 1965 both Ole Miss and Mississippi State University had been integrated—the former violently, the latter peacefully.
+McCain, USM, and state leaders recognized that the state needed to integrate to appeal to businesses outside the state.
+They made extensive confidential plans for the admission of USM's first two black students.
 A faculty guardian and tutor was secretly appointed for each to help with the transition.
 The campus police department was instructed to prevent or quickly stop any incident against the two black students.
-Student athletic, fraternity, and political leaders were recruited to keep the calm and protect the university from the kind of negative publicity that Ole Miss had suffered during rioting against Meredith's enrollment.
+Student athletic, fraternity, and political leaders were recruited to keep the peace and protect the university from the kind of negative publicity Ole Miss had suffered during rioting against Meredith's enrollment.